shakna-israel/drakes-shadow-memories/docs/dev09ChapterNine.md

 Suzie looked at her daughter sadly, "But?"

 "Bad men still bad."
 The toddler growled, and she felt relief flow through her, holding her tight, "That's right, baby girl."

+---

+Suzie paused outside her house, looking at the single man waiting for her.

+She put Arlia down gently, "Go inside with Nassu, okay?"

+Arlia grabbed tight, "No. No. No. I want you!"

+Suzie brushed her blonde her gently, "No one's going to take me away, Arlia.
+You're safe with Nassu, and I will be inside soon.
+I'm not going anywhere."

+Arlia crossed her arms, "Promise."

+"I promise."
+She said with a smile, and a nearby Nassu-bot held out a hand.
+The toddler clutched it and tried to walk whilst looking back.

+Suzie glared at Quinn as she walked up, the rest going inside, "What the hell do you want?"

+"You got your daughter back."

+Suzie sneered, "Surprised?"

+"Nope."
+Quinn shook his head, "But she's a bit developed isn't she?
+For a one year old?"

+"Runs in the family."
+Suzie shrugged it off.

+Quinn sighed heavily, "The USB you found on Styles contained the virus system they used to take the internet offline.
+We've developed something to counteract it."

+"Cool.
+Not my problem."
+Suzie growled.

+Quinn winced, "Actually...
+It is.
+The Homegrown Front are still an issue.
+The UHF weren't lying about them.
+They are out there, and they are dangerous.
+In light of that, the Five Eyes are...
+Re-grouping.
+Reunited as any informal group ever is.
+They're willing to pardon you, and all your crimes, if you aid us in removing the threat."

+"If anyone in the Five Eyes has any sense, they will leave me and my family alone, forever."
+Suzie growled, "It's better for everyone that way."

+Quinn shrugged, "I don't have that sort of power, Drakes.
+I don't want you on my team.
+You killed the best witness we've ever had in cold blood.
+You've got a vendetta, and some serious anger issues.
+I don't want that, you'll get me and my people killed.
+But they want you.
+So it's a pardon, or they will come gunning for you, and they will eliminate you."

+Suzie shook her head, "In China: Eric Matthews, Huan King, Lam Mao, Kim Sung.
+In Russia, Alik Semenov, Adrik Ivanov, Andrei Aleksandrov.
+That's just a few."

+Quinn cocked his head, "A few what?"

+"Agents in deep cover.
+I have more.
+If anyone in those five intelligence communities make a move for me or mine...
+The respective intelligence communities will be informed.
+The packet they will recieve will include the deep cover mole's exit strategy."
+Suzie shook her head, "You tell the boys in the Five Eyes that."

+"I'll call it in."
+Quinn said and shook his head, "You could have been so much more, Drakes."

+"I was dead, Quinn."
+Suzie growled, "I came out of hiding to take the UHF down.
+Styles was the mysterious hacker, afterall.
+And now?
+I've done it.
+I'm done.
+Now take your NSA, and get the fuck out of my life."

+---